zer0k-z/TrueStrike/README.md

 3. Recoil: Turn your viewmodel recoil off.
 This only works for weapon firing, viewmodel changes due to movement, reloading or deploying (R8/Shadow Daggers) are not disabled.   .

 4. Bullet prediction: Server usually generates its own seed in order to calculate bullet impact.
 This option allow client generated bullet predictions to be correct. *However*, this will not work with spread turned off, due to prediction being client sided and spread toggle being server sided.
+Using cl_predict 0 disables client prediction, but this will cause extreme input delay outside of LAN servers.

 5. Infinite Ammo: Similar to a client sided ``sv_infinite_ammo``, however ``sv_infinite_ammo 2`` does not take into account cases where you do not have enough bullets in reserve for a full reload.
 This plugin fixes the problem by always making sure that there is enough bullets to be refilled to maximum.